RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-schedule-windows-task-manager.png)

-All DBeaver tasks are located in a folder DBeaver.
+All DBeaver tasks are located in a folder called `DBeaver`.

 ### macOS or GNU/Linux
 You can take a look at the crontab DBeaver uses to schedule tasks in `cron`